Chancellor’s Professor, Civil and Environmental Engineering, University of California, Berkeley

 Cambridge CB2 1PZ

-Kenichi Soga is Professor of Civil Engineering.
-He joined the Geotechnical Group as lecturer (1994-2000) and then was senior lecturer (2000-2003) and Reader (2003-2007).
-He holds the current post since 2007.
+He was a member of the Geotechnical Group in Cambridge as lecturer (1994-2000) and then was senior lecturer (2000-2003) and Reader (2003-2007).
+He held the post of Professor of Civil Engineering from 2007-2016.
 He specialises in the area of Geotechnical Engineering and Environmental Geotechnics

 He was born in New York, but received most of his education in Japan.
 He went to Kyoto University to study Civil Engineering and obtained B.Eng. and M. Eng. in 1987 and 1989, respectively.
 In 1989, he was awarded a two-year scholarship from the Murata Overseas Scholarship Foundation to continue his study at the University of California at Berkeley.
 At Berkeley, he worked as a Research Assistant between 1991 and 1994 and was awarded a Ph.D. in 1994.